supernintendo/moongate/README.md

 2. `cd` to the directory where you cloned Moongate and run `./moongate`.
 3. Open a web browser and go to [localhost:5920](http://localhost:5920/).

-If it worked, you should see the default Moongate page.
-Open a second web browser and click anywhere on the page to move your character.
-The character should move on both browser windows.
+If it worked, you should see a page telling you so.
+Open a second browser window and click anywhere on the page to move your character.
+The character should move on both windows.
+Finally, try opening Developer Tools and running `console.log(Moongate);`.
+This object contains the current state and allows you to send messages back to the server as well as implement callbacks to messages from the server.

+### Usage ###

+The default project, located in `priv/worlds/default`, should give you a basic idea of how to use Moongate to develop your own applications.
+To load a different world, set the `MOONGATE_WORLD` environment variable to the name of the world's directory / symlink within `priv/worlds` (for example, `MOONGATE_WORLD=myworld ./moongate` to load `priv/worlds/myworld`).

 ### Project Status ###